 “NO, you can’t!”

-It’s a bad idea no matter who tells you different.
+It’s a bad idea no matter who tells you differently.
 Other than being more convenient, there’s no reason good enough to justify flushing cat litter down your toilet or any other drain (whether it’s a kitchen sink, bathroom sink, tub or shower drain, or storm drain).
 Don’t do it even if you’re using flushable kitty litter.
 Your drain might not clog today or tomorrow, but you’re asking for trouble that will eventually find you.

 Don’t hesitate to contact us or call us at 1-Tom-Plumber (1-866-758-6237) if you’d like help with your cat-inspired toilet, sink, or drain clog issues.
 We will immediately handle any emergency plumbing, drain, and water damage problem, including excavation of underground water lines and sewer main lines.